 About the Author

 Nathan has been running the AlgonautBlog for the last two years.
 He is focused on creating guides that help people safely the Algorand ecosystem and all it has to offer.
-He was a product manager on the Coinbase Wallet team and a UC Berkeley Economics graduate.
+He is a Product Manager at Coinbase.